-The Master of Arts (MA) is designed as a full-time, residential, two-year academic degree with a minimum completion of fifty-one (51) credits.
-The purpose of this degree is to prepare students for "graduate study of one or more theologically related disciplines" that enrich students' work in their chosen professions (ATS Standard 4.7).
-While this is primarily an academic degree that prepares students for advanced studies and teaching, the MA also prepares students for a variety of other professional positions in diverse academic and non-academic contexts.
-Students are required to declare a concentration based on future academic and professional goals.
+The Master of Arts in Religion (MAR) is designed as a full-time, residential, two-year academic degree with a minimum completion of fifty-one (51) credits.
+The purpose of this degree is to prepare students for "graduate study of one or more theologically related disciplines" that enriches work in their chosen professions (ATS Standard 4.7).
+While primarily an academic degree that prepares students for advanced studies and teaching, students are also prepared for a variety of other professional positions in diverse academic and non-academic contexts.